christianhaitian/EmulationStation-fcamod/THEMES.md

 	- Displays details of the system currently selected in the carousel.
 * You can use extra elements (elements with `extra="true"`) to add your own backgrounds, etc.  They will be displayed behind the carousel, and scroll relative to the carousel.

+#### menu
+* `helpsystem name="help"` - ALL
+	- The help system style for this view.
+If not defined, menus will have the same helpsystem as defined in system view.
+* `menuBackground name="menubg"` - COLOR | PATH | FADEPATH
+	- The background behind menus. you can set an image and/or change color (alpha supported)

+* `menuSwitch name="menuswitch"` - PATHON | PATHOFF
+	- Images for the on/off switch in menus
+* `menuSlider name="menuslider"` - PATH
+	- Image for the slider knob in menus
+* `menuButton name="menubutton"` - PATH | FILLEDPATH
+	- Images for menu buttons
+* `menuText name="menutext"` - FONTPATH | FONTSIZE | COLOR
+	- text for all menu entries
+* `menuText name="menutitle"` - FONTPATH | FONTSIZE | COLOR
+	- text for menu titles
+* `menuText name="menufooter"` - FONTPATH | FONTSIZE | COLOR
+	- text for menu footers or subtitles
+* `menuTextSmall name="menutextsmall"` - FONTPATH | FONTSIZE | COLOR
+	- text for menu entries in smallerfont

+menu is used to theme helpsystem and ES menus.

 ## Types of properties:

 * NORMALIZED_PAIR - two decimals, in the range [0..1], delimited by a space.
 For example, `0.25 0.5`.
 Most commonly used for position (x and y coordinates) and size (width and height).
+* NORMALIZED_RECT - four decimals, in the range [0..1], delimited by a space.
+For example, `0.25 0.5 0.10 0.30`.
+Most commonly used for padding to store top, left, bottom and right coordinates.
 * PATH - a path.
 If the first character is a `~`, it will be expanded into the environment variable for the home path (`$HOME` for Linux or `%HOMEPATH%` for Windows).
 If the first character is a `.`, it will be expanded to the theme file's directory, allowing you to specify resources relative to the theme file, like so: `./../general_art/myfont.ttf`.
 * BOOLEAN - `true`/`1` or `false`/`0`.
 * COLOR - a hexidecimal RGB or RGBA color (6 or 8 digits).
 If 6 digits, will assume the alpha channel is `FF` (not transparent).